 For most of us who grew up in the ’80s or ’90s, our very first version of Star Trek wasn’t the William Shatner variety, but instead, the cozy series that starred Patrick Stewart.
 From 1987 to 1994, Star Trek: The Next Generation not only redefined the Star Trek franchise but also pushed the boundaries of just how far into the mainstream a geeky sci-fi series could go.
 There have been several renaissances of Trek since the classic show left the air in 1969; from the ’80s movies to the J.J Abrams era, to the current explosion of new streaming shows, including Discovery, Picard, and Strange New Worlds.
-But, The Next Generation was the Star Trek comeback that literally millions of people still adore more than any other.
+But, The Next Generation was the Star Trek comeback that literally millions of people still adore more than any other, which culminated in 2023 with the very ‘90s throwback for grownups, Star Trek: Picard Season 3.

 Hitting 20 million viewers on average during its heyday in the early ’90s, The Next Generation wasn’t just a big hit, it was also, in many ways, a family show.
-Less violent than its ’60s predecessor, the ruminative and thoughtful nature of TNG sometimes gave Star Trek the slightly unfair reputation of being an adventure series about a bunch of goody-goodies.
+Less violent than its ’60s predecessor (or the newer shows that are definitely not for little kids) the ruminative and thoughtful nature of The Next Generation sometimes gave Star Trek the slightly unfair reputation of being an adventure series about a bunch of goody-goodies.
 But, as vintage action TV series go, TNG does hold up when it comes to family viewing.

 If you want to revisit the show with your kids — and your kids are 6 years old or older — here are five episodes of Star Trek: The Next Generation to watch as a family.
 These aren’t the biggest, most famous episodes, or even, the best ones.
 But, we think young kids will love them.
 (All links for episodes for streaming on Paramount+.)